 Cost Per Install (CPI) – Cost per install is the cost of your advertisement divided by the total number of successful installs.

-Within Apple Search Ads, there are two distinct options: Basic and Advanced.
-The following table outlines some of the crucial differences.
+The following table outlines some of the differences.

-Given the limited functionality and flexibility outlined above, Apple Search Ads Basic is best suited for advertisers without extensive marketing and optimization expertise.
+The basic Apple Search Ads Basic is best suited for advertisers without extensive marketing and optimization expertise due to the limited funcatioly.
 Apple Search Ads Basic is quick and easy to set up – after configuring your budget and defining your goals, Apple’s internal algorithms intelligently place ads.
-You will then be charged for each install.
+You will then be charged for each app install.

 Apple Search Ads Advanced offers customization and flexibility best suited for experienced professionals.
 With Apple Search Ads Advanced, advertisers select relevant keywords and search queries (more on identifying keywords from our team here), define creative assets (within Apple’s limited parameters), and specify demographics.